 Since these are dual-tipped no bleed markers for coloring, I don’t expect the ink to last that long.
 There just isn’t enough room for a lot of ink in there.
 If you color a lot, you might run through these pens fast.
 I think that’s not a big issue since it is fairly cheap for the number of pens you are getting.

-I also think these best markers for coloring mandalas would make an ideal gift to anyone who loves adult coloring.
+I also think these top-rated markers for coloring mandalas would make an ideal gift to anyone who loves adult coloring.
 You can buy them an extra mandala coloring book and they will surely appreciate it.

 6. Tanmit Dual Tip Brush Marker Pens